Successful applicants will be notified by email with funding agreements.

-For more information, please see the AOFAS Research Grants Program Description, Policies, and Guidelines for Applicants and Institutional Representatives, recently updated for the 2017 cycle (access a pdf copy here).
+For more information about the program, eligibility, and grant categories, please see the AOFAS Research Grants Program Description, Policies, and Guidelines for Applicants and Institutional Representatives (access a pdf copy here).

 Questions about the online applications system or the AOFAS Research Grants Program?